mathworks/Sumble/README.md

 #### Option 2: With Code Download
 * Navigate to the folder location where you would like to install the game.
 * Clone the repository with the command `!git clone https://github.com/mathworks/Sumble.git`.
 This requires git to be set up on your local machine.
 A new folder called Sumble will be created.
-* Alternatively you can simply download the Sumble.mlappinstall file.
 * Double click on the Sumble.mlappinstall file in the Current Folder.
 * Install the app.
 * Play the game by clicking on the Sumble icon in the Apps tab.